 These days, barcodes and Quick Response (QR) codes can be found everywhere, from warehouses to supermarkets.
 Using a device’s camera, the codes provide instantaneous information about a particular item by redirecting your device’s display to a website, app, payment screen, or menu that contains the data you need.

 Android users can scan and read QR codes with ease, thanks to the devices’ built-in camera.
 There’s also a wide range of Google Play apps for barcode scanning.
 However, the safest and easiest option is to use a dedicated mobile scanning device.
-Keep reading for a step-by-step breakdown on how to scan codes with your smartphone or another device and some recommendations for the best mobile barcode scanners.
+Keep reading for a step-by-step breakdown of how to scan codes with your smartphone or another device and some recommendations for the best mobile barcode scanners.

 - How to Scan a Barcode With an App

-- Mobile App Scanner vs. Scanning Device
+- Mobile App vs. In-Built Scanning Hardware

-- 5 Top Barcode Scanning Apps for Android
+- 5 Top Barcode Scanning Apps for Android (The List of Apps)

 - Contact Us

-How to Scan a Barcode With an App?
+How to Scan a Barcode With an App

 The camera app on newer generation Android phones has a built-in QR code scanning capability.
 In most cases, all you have to do is open the app and place the code in front of the lens.
 However, to scan QR codes, older Android OS versions need third-party software.
 Furthermore, all Android devices require a specific program for barcode scanning.